 Gallery 57 West – The nonprofit collective artists group, Annapolis Arts Alliance (AAA), opened Gallery 57 West in Annapolis’s Arts District in August 2020.
 In a “Fusion of the Arts” created by AAA members, the gallery showcases paintings in all media, photography, jewelry, sculpture, glass work, pottery, textiles, mixed media, maps, and collages at all price points.

-Choptank Restaurant – The Baltimore-based Atlas Restaurant Group has announced plans to open a Choptank Restaurant on Ego Alley in Annapolis.
+Choptank Restaurant – The Baltimore-based Atlas Restaurant Group has announced plans to open a Choptank Restaurant on Ego Alley in Annapolis in May 2022.
 The newest Choptank at City Dock will be located at 110 Compromise Street where Fawcett Boat Supplies used to be.
 The classic fish and crab house will include 7,500 square feet of indoor space and 8,500 square feet of outdoor dining space.
 The outdoor area will feature a covered rooftop bar overlooking the water and dockside dining with fire pits and outdoor games.